How the Healthy Heart Works

 The heart has four chambers.
 The upper two chambers are the atria, and the lower two are the ventricles (Figure A).
 The chambers are separated by a wall of tissue called the septum.
 Blood is pumped through the chambers, aided by four heart valves.
 The valves open and close to let the blood flow in only one direction.

-Congenital defects may involve a valve, a chamber, the septum, an artery or blood flow issues.
+Congenital defects may involve a heart valve, a chamber, the septum, a major blood vessel or the way blood flows through the heart.

 The four heart valves are:

-- the tricuspid valve, located between the right atrium and the right ventricle;
+- The tricuspid valve, between the right atrium and the right ventricle

-- the mitral valve, between the left atrium and left ventricle; and
+- The mitral valve, between the left atrium and left ventricle

-Each valve has a set of "flaps" (also called leaflets or cusps).
-The mitral valve normally has two flaps; the others have three.
+Each valve has a set of “flaps” (also called leaflets or cusps) that open and close to control blood flow.
+The mitral valve normally has two flaps.
+The other heart valves have three.

 Healthy heart blood flow patterns

-Figure B below shows dark bluish blood, low in oxygen, flowing back to the heart after circulating through the body.
-It returns to the heart through veins and enters the right atrium.
-This chamber empties blood through the tricuspid valve (B) into the right ventricle.
+Blood that is low in oxygen (shown as dark bluish blood in Figure B) returns to the heart after moving through the body.
+It travels through the veins and enters the right atrium.
+From there, it flows through the tricuspid valve (B) into the right ventricle.

 From the heart to the lungs

-The right ventricle pumps the blood under low pressure through the pulmonary valve into the pulmonary artery.
-From there the blood goes to the lungs where it gets fresh oxygen (C).
+The right ventricle pumps the blood at lower pressure through the pulmonary valve into the pulmonary artery.
+The blood then travels to the lungs, where it receives oxygen (C).

 From the lungs to the heart

-After the blood is refreshed with oxygen, it's bright red.
-Then it returns to the left heart through the pulmonary veins to the left atrium.
-From there it passes through the mitral valve (D) and enters the left ventricle.
+After picking up oxygen in the lungs, the blood becomes bright red.
+It returns to the heart through the pulmonary veins and enters the left atrium.
+The blood then passes through the mitral valve (D) into the left ventricle.

 From the heart to the body

-The left ventricle pumps the red oxygen-rich blood out through the aortic valve into the aorta (E).
-The aorta takes blood to the body's general circulation.
-The blood pressure in the left ventricle is the same as the pressure measured in the arm.
+The left ventricle pumps oxygen-rich blood through the aortic valve into the aorta (E).
+The aorta carries blood to the rest of the body.
+The pressure generated by the left ventricle is reflected in the arterial blood pressure measured in the arm.